TamasPalfi/Mock-Up/Deliverable.md

 *test_get_specific_data()*

-Description: Testing to retrieve data from within the database.
+Description: This case tests for retrieval of data from within the database.

 Steps:
 1. Create a new *Member* object with a name attribute "user_name".